 \section{Preliminary}

-Before presenting our method in detail, we first introduce the problem definition of few-shot learning.
+We first introduce the problem definition of few-shot learning.
 Few-shot learning is dedicated to learning transferable knowledge between tasks and using the learned knowledge to solve new tasks.
-In the few-shot learning scenario, the task is usually set in the form of \emph{N}-way \emph{M}-shot, where \emph{N} is the number of categories and \emph{M} is the number of labeled samples in each category.
+In the few-shot learning scenario, the task is usually set as \emph{N}-way \emph{M}-shot, where \emph{N} is the number of categories, and \emph{M} is the number of labeled samples in each category.
 Under this setting, the model is trained on a training set $\mathcal{D}_{train}$ with a large amount of labeled data.
-To learn transferable knowledge, we use episodic training mechanisms to train our model.
-The episodic training mechanism samples batched tasks from $\mathcal{D}_{train}$ for training.
-In each episode, we first construct query set $\mathcal{D}_{\rm Q}=\{ (x^q_i,y^q_i) \}_{i=1}^{N \times B}$ and support set $\mathcal{D}_S=\{ (x^s_i,y^s_i) \}_{i=1}^{N\times M}$, where $B$ is a hyperparameter that we need to fix in our experiments.
-Then our model predicts which support set category each sample in the query set belongs to.
-When the model training is complete, we sample tasks from unlabeled test sets $\mathcal{D}_{test}$ to verify the performance of the model.
+We use episodic training mechanisms to train our model to learn transferable knowledge.
+For training, the episodic training mechanism samples batched tasks from $\mathcal{D}_{train}$.
+In each episode, we first construct query set $\mathcal{D}_{Q}=\{ (x^q_i,y^q_i) \}_{i=1}^{N \times B}$ and support set $\mathcal{D}_S=\{ (x^s_i,y^s_i) \}_{i=1}^{N\times M}$, where $B$ is a hyperparameter that we must fix in our experiments.
+Typically, $B$ is set to 15~\cite{14,19}.
+Then, our model predicts to which support set category each sample in the query set belongs.
+When the model training is completed, we sample tasks from unlabeled test sets $\mathcal{D}_{test}$ to verify the model's performance.